govau/Ursa-major/README.md

 It will start on port 3000 by default.

+### Adjusting for custom project

+The `api/gc-config.js` file contains paths to cloud storage locations of the buckets and files that are being referenced.
+The `api/src/schema.js` file contains custom graphQL data structures for the queries.

 ## Start front end

 Once in the `observatory-front-end` directory run the following commands: